FrankLaVigne/SessionDownloader/README.md

 # SessionDownloader
 Starting in 2019, Build used a differnt format/web site for storing slides and video presentations.
 This made the venerable version (https://github.com/FrankLaVigne/SessionDownloaderLegacy) written for PDC 09 and subsequent events outdated.

+I spend time re-vamping the code in 2019 to work with the new JSON format feed.
+I drew inspiration (and URLs) from the PowerShell script at https://github.com/michelderooij/Get-EventSession

 ## Updates

 ### Updates: September 2020